gammaql/greldal-starter/README.md

 While this starter application is quite a bit more opinionated than GRelDAL itself, it eliminates the need to spend hours integrating small utilities before you can get started with the application logic.

-This repository follows a monorepo structure (managed using [lerna](https://github.com/lerna/lerna)), with two packages: frontend and backend.
+This repository follows a monorepo structure (managed using [lerna](https://github.com/lerna/lerna)), with two packages: frontend and backend, both written in TypeScript.

 ## Backend